margaretmf/margaretmf.github.io/spiritualinspiration.md

 I am sorry to react to you, but my original intent was to commit to Christian Science, learn to articulate ideas better, and see people correctly.

-It was humbling to me that music in the Church community inadvertently arrested me mentally around having a crush on someone, pointed me to my ancestors who discovered some pathways through the country.
+It was humbling to me that music in the Church community inadvertently arrested me mentally around having a crush on someone, pointed me to my ancestors who discovered some pathways through the country, and pointed me to understanding some nuances of political and cultural history.

 On page 106 of *Science and Health with Key to the Scriptures*, Mary Baker Eddy writes, "Like our nation, Christian Science has its Declaration of Independence.
 God has endowed man with inalienable rights, among which are self-government, reason, and conscience.
 Man is properly self-governed when he is guided rightly and governed by his Maker, divine Truth and Love."